 21. Toxic Tort Lawyer

 One of the most specific branches of lawyers is toxic tort lawyers.
 They specialize in lawsuits and settlements over personal injuries caused by poisonous and hazardous materials.
 Exposure to toxic pharmaceuticals, chemicals, products, or environmental factors may cause serious health issues; the most common toxic tort cases deal with asbestos exposure or class-action lawsuits against pharmaceutical companies.
 To practice law in this field, lawyers need to pass the bar exam to represent their clients in court.

 22. Video Game Lawyer

 Lawyers in the video game industry represent the players and fans, as well as the studios developing the games.
 While these are some of the most interesting types of lawyers, they require comprehensive industry knowledge to succeed in this field.
-Clients for these law professionals are game developers, publishing companies, tournament organizers, even players.
+Clients for these law professionals are game developers, publishing companies, tournament organizers, and even players.
 Video game lawyers offer legal advice, handle contracts, and employ their negotiation skills to resolve conflicts and achieve settlements.
 Good knowledge of copyright laws, consumer compliance, data protection, the GDPR, licensing, and drafting agreements are advantages for professionals in this industry.

 23. Public-Interest Lawyer

 Nonprofit organizations or government agencies often employ public-interest lawyers.
-They offer their legal services to clients for free, or at a significantly reduced rate.
+They offer their legal services to clients for free or at a significantly reduced rate.
 Obviously, this stops them from becoming the highest-paid types of lawyers, but they have a pivotal role in helping people overcome social injustice.
-They are often involved in healthcare, disability, and environmental causes, and represent their clients in court.
+They are often involved in healthcare, disability, and environmental causes and represent their clients in court.

 24. Digital Media and Internet Lawyer